Which city is cheaper, San Diego or Austin?

 Austin is a great destination for shopping.
 There are a number of local boutiques around town where you can enjoy shopping.

-Austin is popular with backpackers and budget travelers.
+Many backpackers visit Austin.
 Although the city is relatively small, it does see a disproportionate number of backpackers.
 There are a couple of hostels in town as well.

 You'll find somewhat comparable public transit options in both Austin and San Diego.